 Mature GitOps implementations use:

-Monitoring infrastructure deployments requires different metrics than application deployments.
-The most informative metrics track:
+Monitoring infrastructure deployments calls for different metrics than application deployments.
+The ones that tell you the most:

 ✓ CI/CD for IaC requires state-aware architecture different from application deployment pipelines